Emocial-NLP-Depression-Detection/Emocial-backend-API/README.md

 `POST /analysis-text/`
 ```
 {
     "message":"@jnnybllstrs Dnt joke about these things, anak.
 Death & depression destroy lives, we shldnt wish for or joke about them.
-Let's hope fake news ito."
+Let's hope fake news ito.", "lang":"en"
 }
 ```